OpenIndiana/oi-docs/docs/dev/userland.md

 $ pfexec svcadm enable oi-userland
 ```

-On other hosts, you can then specify http://hostname:10000 instead of the file:// address above.
+On other hosts you can then specify http://hostname:10000 instead of the file:// address above.
-If you only intend to install and test packages locally, this is not necessary as on-disk repository access suffices.
+If you only intend to install and test packages locally this is not necessary as on-disk repository access suffices.

 ### Building and installing your first packages